Apart from widths, many customers over the years have asked me about spring bar diameters.

 So should you fit a ‘thicker’ spring bar if your leather watch strap lug feels a bit sloppy?

 Most of the time, no!
-If you do, the leather may stretch even more and eventually tear at the lug.
-When the watch is fitted to your wrist any sloppyness at the lug will be taken up by the fastening of the watch anyway.
+If you do, the leather may not fit between lug and case, stretch with the increased size and eventually tear at the lug.
+When the watch is fitted to your wrist any ‘sloppyness’ (is that even a word Rob?) at the lug will be taken up by the fastening of the watch anyway.

 In my opinion, it is allways best to stick to 1.5mm diameter spring bars for leather straps and at the very most 1.8mm.